9 minsPublished on 6/24/2022

 But what is yield farming and how does it work?

-Disclaimer: The following is for informational purposes only and should not be construed as financial advice.
+Disclaimer: Yield farming may also introduce additional risk so you should consider whether yield farming is appropriate for you before taking any action.
+The following is for informational purposes only and should not be construed as financial advice.

 What is yield farming?

-Yield farming is the process by which crypto token holders earn rewards by providing liquidity to DeFi platforms.
-By locking their crypto tokens in yield farming protocols, yield farmers earn interest on their principal investment.
+Yield farming is the process in which crypto token holders can earn rewards by providing liquidity to DeFi platforms.
+By locking their crypto tokens in yield farming protocols, yield farmers can generate additional revenue from their principal investment.

 How does yield farming work?